-A Pulsed current injection (PCI) is A test method for measuring performance of a point of entry protective device on a penetrating conductor.
+A Pulsed current injection (PCI) is a test method for measuring the performance of a point of entry protective device on a penetrating conductor.
 A HEMP threat-relatable transient is injected on the penetrating conductor at a point outside the electromagnetic barrier, and the residual internal transient stress is measured inside the barrier.

 As previously mentioned, Keystone Compliance is regarded as one of the best HEMP testing labs in the country.
-We understand that the need exists for uniform and effective hardening, hardness verification, and hardness maintenance/hardness surveillance of transportable ground based C4I systems.
+We understand that the need exists for uniform and effective hardening, hardness verification, and hardness maintenance/hardness surveillance of transportable ground-based C4I systems.